 2.5.
 Reimbursement by third parties/ payers

-The statutory health insurance fundsdo notreimburse naturopath benefits in principle.
+The public health insurance funds do not reimburse naturopath benefits in principle.
 They do not usually make exceptions for reasons of goodwill.

-2.5.2 Reimbursement by private funds, allowance or supplementary insurance for naturopaths
+2.5.2 Reimbursement by private insurance, state aid or supplementary insurance for naturopaths – Only for German residents

-Private health insurance, allowance or supplementary insurance for naturopaths usually cover the costs of treatment by a naturopath.
+Private health insurance, state aid (Beihilfe) or supplementary insurance for naturopaths usually cover the costs of treatment by a naturopath.

 But here, too, various clauses, special insurance conditions or tariffs may result in certain fee figures or rates falling out of the assumption of costs.

 It is up to the policyholder and the patient to clarify the assumption of costs with the health insurance fund or the aid agency.

 The naturopath and also the billing office (PAS Dr. Hammerl) cannot guarantee that the invoiced services will actually be reimbursed, despite careful handling of the fee list.